The role of accreted and in situ populations in shaping the stellar halos of low-mass galaxies: Discussion

 \subsection{Stellar halo characterisation}

-In this work we find that the stellar haloes of the Auriga low-mass galaxies are mostly composed of in-situ stellar material in the inner regions ($4 - 6 \, R_h$) for all galaxies, and that the in-situ material even dominates at all regions in the less massive galaxies.
-This is in contrast to what is found in MW-mass stellar haloes \citep{Helmi2008, Pillepich2015, Bland-Hawthorn2016, Harmsen2017, Helmi2018, Monachesi2016b, Monachesi2019}, where the outskirts of these structures are always dominated by accreted material.
-The contribution of the accreted stellar component in the stellar haloes of the low-mass galaxies analysed here dominates always in the higher-mass range ($M_* \geq 1 \times 10^{9} \, M_\odot$) of our sample beyond $\sim 5 \, R_h$ (see Fig. \ref{fig:MaccMtot_r}), resembling the behaviour observed in MW-mass galaxies \citep{Zolotov2009, Font2011, Tissera2012, Monachesi2016b, Monachesi2019}, except for two galaxies (see below).
-Interestingly, we find that the Auriga galaxies with a stellar mass lower than $4.54 \times 10^8 \, M_\odot$ have their stellar haloes dominated by in-situ material at all radii.
-We note, however, that for stellar masses between $1.06 \times 10^9 \, M_\odot$ and $8.83 \times 10^9 \, M_\odot$ it could also happen that their outskirts are dominated by in-situ stars.
-This is the case of Auriga 6 and Auriga 10, which are both dominated by in-situ material at large radii (see middle panel of Fig. \ref{fig:MaccMtot_r}).
-Auriga 6 is a very compact dwarf galaxy (see Fig. \ref{fig:SBmaps}) and Auriga 10 has accreted a satellite galaxy comparable in mass to its own, which sunk into its centre (see Sec. \ref{subsec:halos_z=0}).
-Therefore, we find that the outer regions of high-mass dwarf galaxies of our sample are dominated by accreted material, following the behaviour of MW-mass galaxies, but that the in-situ component dominates in those of less massive dwarfs, indicating that its in-situ material is more prone to migrate into the outskirts.
-It can also imply that the satellites they accrete contain very little stellar material because they are very small and mostly comprised by dark matter, and thus they are unable to contribute to the accreted stellar halo.
+In this work, we find that the stellar halos of the Auriga low-mass galaxies are mostly composed of in situ stellar material in the inner regions ($4 - 6 \, R_h$) for all galaxies and that the in situ material even dominates at all regions in the less massive galaxies.
+Placing this result in a broader context, this is different to what is found in MW-mass stellar halos \citep{Helmi2008, Pillepich2015, Bland-Hawthorn2016, Harmsen2017, Helmi2018, Monachesi2016b, Monachesi2019}, where the outskirts of these structures are always dominated by accreted material.
+The contribution of the accreted stellar component in the stellar halos of the low-mass galaxies analysed here dominates always in the higher-mass range ($M_* \geq 1 \times 10^{9} \, M_\odot$) of our sample beyond $\sim 5 \, R_h$ (see Fig. \ref{fig:MaccMtot_r}), resembling the behaviour observed in MW-mass galaxies \citep{Zolotov2009, Font2011, Tissera2012, Monachesi2016b, Monachesi2019}, except for two galaxies (see below).
+Interestingly, we find that the Auriga galaxies with a stellar mass lower than $4.54 \times 10^8 \, M_\odot$ have their stellar halos dominated by in situ material at all radii.
+We note, however, that for stellar masses between $1.06 \times 10^9 \, M_\odot$ and $8.83 \times 10^9 \, M_\odot$, this could also happen that their outskirts are dominated by in situ stars.
+This is the case of Auriga 6 and Auriga 10, which are both dominated by in situ material at large radii (see middle panel of Fig. \ref{fig:MaccMtot_r}).
+Auriga 6 is a very compact dwarf galaxy (see Fig. \ref{fig:SBmaps}) and Auriga 10 has accreted a satellite galaxy comparable in mass to its own, which sunk into its centre (see Sect. \ref{subsec:halos_z=0}).
+Therefore, we find that the outer regions of high-mass dwarf galaxies of our sample are dominated by accreted material, but that the in situ component dominates in those of less massive dwarfs, indicating that its in situ material is more prone to migrate into the outskirts.
+It can also imply that the satellites they accrete contain very little stellar material because they are very small and mostly comprised by dark matter; thus, they are unable to contribute to the accreted stellar halo.